Insurgency in Balochistan: Economic effects and shortage of skilled workers and goods

 "A large number of professors, teachers, engineers, barbers and masons are leaving the province for fear of attacks, This inhuman act will push the Baloch nation at least one century back.
 The Baloch nation will never forgive whoever is involved in target killings...
 He said the government has approved three university campuses, three medical colleges and hospitals for Turbat, Mastung, Naseerabad and Loralai districts but there was shortage of teachers in the area".
-Rice traders from Punjab have also been killed in target killing, this has resulting in higher prices of foods items in Balochistan.
-Almost 40 people of non-Balochi ethnic groups were killed in 2009.

 MPA personal development budget

 Funding for Balochistan's annual development programme in 2010–11 was R27 billion, as compared to R13 billion in 2007–08.
-This allowed each Member of the Provincial Assembly of Balochistan a personal development budget of 180 million for his or her constituency, with the figure increasing to 250 million in 2011–2012.
-However, critics argue that development funding is not a fix for deep political issues, and that MPAs have no incentive to find political solutions with the insurgents when they believe they will receive more funding as long as the insurgency continues.
+This allowed each Member of the Provincial Assembly of Balochistan a personal development budget of 180 million for their respective constituency, with the figure increasing to 250 million in 2011–2012.
+However, critics argue that development funding does not resolve deep political issues, and that MPAs have no incentive to find political solutions with the insurgents when they believe they will receive more funding as long as the insurgency continues.
 There have also been allegations that MPAs are exploiting the PSDP programme to arrange kickback schemes and other forms of corruption.

 Gadani Energy Corridor

-Four coal-fired power plants will be built Gadani, creating a power corridor in Balochistan based on the Houston Energy Corridor.
+Four coal-fired power plants will be built in Gadani, creating a power corridor in Balochistan based on the Houston Energy Corridor.
 This was announced by Prime Minister Nawaz Sharif during a visit to the region.
-The Gadani Power Park and it is expected to generate 5200 MW.
-Some nationalist groups objected to the project, saying they had not been consulted and instead favored expanding access to electricity in the province rather than increasing capacity.
+The Gadani Power Park is expected to generate 5,200 megawatts of electricity.
+Some nationalist groups objected to the project, saying they had not been consulted and instead favoured expanding access to electricity in the province rather than increasing capacity.

 Farm subsidy

-The Federal government announced it would transfer Rs4 billion subsidy to Provincial Government to be passed onto farmers in Balochistan to promote for tube-wells.
-The Provincial Government announced it would spend further Rs3 billion to support the Federal Programme.
-However, high levels of corruption amongst civil servants and senior ministers may mean the common man only gets partial benefit.
+The federal government announced that it would transfer Rs4 billion subsidy to Provincial Government to be passed onto farmers in Balochistan to promote the construction of tube-wells.
+The Provincial Government announced that it would also spend Rs3 billion to support the Federal Programme.
+However, high levels of corruption among civil servants and senior ministers may mean communities would only get a partial benefit.

 Army Education City at Sui

-In January 2011 then Chief of Army Staff of Pakistan Army, General Ashfaq Parvez Kayani, announced the establishment of Education City in Sui.
-The military said it had built colleges in Balochistan, such as Balochistan Institute of Technical Education (BITE) and the Gwadar Institute of Technical Education (GITE) with approximately 1,673 graduates.
+In January 2011, General Ashfaq Parvez Kayani, then-Chief of Army Staff of the Pakistan Army, announced the establishment of Education City in Sui.
+The military said it had built colleges in Balochistan, such as the Balochistan Institute of Technical Education (BITE) and the Gwadar Institute of Technical Education (GITE) with approximately 1,673 graduates.
 Around 22,786 Baloch students attend military-run educational institutions.